Cart 0

 — Danez Smith

-Awkward-Rich was Postdoctoral Fellow in the Transgender Studies & Humanities Project with the Program in Gender, Sexuality, and Feminist Studies at Duke University.
-Presently, he is an assistant professor of Women, Gender, Sexuality Studies at the University of Massachusetts Amherst.
+Presently, he is an Associate Professor in the Department of Women, Gender, Sexuality Studies at the University of Massachusetts Amherst.

 IMAGE GALLERY